 Though a stand-alone construct, sDiv is physically integrated into the active research centre of iDiv, with over 150 scientists, covering a wide spectrum of modern integrative biodiversity research.
 The core of the iDiv philosophy is that of synergy, which is achieved by interaction between sDiv visitors and resident scientists.
 Formally, this is achieved by inclusion of at least one iDiv member in each working group and by mandatory reporting sessions open to all iDiv scientists during the course of each working group meeting.
 Interaction within and beyond the working group members is promoted by an informal get-together with iDiv researchers after the seminar and with white boards and sofas in open spaces etc. We hope that sDiv visitors will bring in fresh ideas and views and may be interested in collaboration with iDiv scientists beyond the scope of their working group.
 The body of resident scientists in turn represents a unique concentration of expertise in biodiversity science, and sDiv visitors are encouraged to approach them for help and discussions.

 sDiv-funded working groups can organize one to three meetings over a period of one to two years.
-Working groups will address key topics in biodiversity research, particularly in areas where synergies are to be expected from bringing together ideas, expertise and data.
-Moreover sDiv supports postdoctoral (either being working group postdocs or having their individual projects) and sabbatical fellows.
-Postdocs are strongly encouraged to stay 24 month and sabbaticals from one to 12 month at the centre.
+Moreover sDiv supports postdoctoral (either being working group postdocs or having their individual projects – including catalyst postdocs) and sabbatical fellows.

 Together with a large group of international synthesis centres, sDiv is part of the informal International Synthesis Consortium.
 We aim to develop close cooperation across centres in the upcoming years, to include a mutual consultancy, exchange of applications and evaluation tools and, most importantly, joint meetings, particularly with respect to projects of high societal relevance.